-5.2.8 The exceedances recorded at Stream A were mainly attributed to insufficient temporary drainage system provided at the filling area of Hole 17 to Stream A2.
-No temporary drainage was provided to collect and divert the runoff from the temporary bridge located within the Stream A buffer zone during this reporting month.
+- 5.2.8 The exceedances recorded at Stream A were mainly attributed to insufficient temporary drainage system provided at the filling area of Hole 17 to Stream A. The filling work will resume in the next reporting month.
+No temporary drainage was provided to collect and divert the runoff from the temporary bridge located within the Stream A buffer zone during this reporting month. - 5.2.9 Haul road construction at the Stream B2 was started once the variation of environmental permit was approved on 18th August 2006.
+No obvious silty runoff was observed from the haul road and temporary crossing at Stream B2 was observed.
+Those exceedances were considered natural variation of the streams and considered not project-related.

-- 5.2.9 As no construction work adjacent to the Stream B, those exceedances were considered natural variation of the streams and considered not project-related. - 5.2.10 The exceedances recorded at freshwater inland marsh were manly attributed to the silty runoff from Holes 1 & 18 to the existing freshwater inland marsh and considered project-related.
+5.2.10 The exceedances recorded at freshwater inland marsh were manly attributed to the silty runoff from Holes 1, 6, 7, 8 & 18 and wheel washing facility provided near the maintenance building to the existing freshwater inland marsh and considered project-related.